xvik/dropwizard-guicey/src/doc/docs/guide/configuration.md

     * Commands - dropwizard commands (mentioned because of ability for automatic registration)

 !!! warning
-    Configured bundles, modules, installers and extensions are checked for duplicates using class type.
+    Configured bundles, modules, installers and extensions are checked for duplicates using *class type*.
 Duplicate configurations will be simply ignored.
     For modules and bundles, which configured using instances, duplicates removes means that if two instances of the same type registered, then second instance will be ignored.
+For example, in case of `.bundles(new MyBundle("one"), new MyBundle("two))` the second bundle will be ignored becuause bundle with the same type is already registered (no matter that constructor parameters are different - only type matters).

 Configuration process is recorded and may be observed with by [diagnostic info](diagnostic.md), so there is always a way to understand what and how was configured.

+!!! tip
+    You can see used configuration objects by enabling [detailed lifecycle logs](events.md#debug):
+    ```java
+    bundle.printLifecyclePhasesDetailed()
+    ```

 ## Auto configuration